Best Booking Software With Payment for Service Businesses in 2026

 Setmore pricing page with free and paid appointment scheduling plans

-• Free plan available with core scheduling features
+• Free plan is available with core scheduling features, good for testing

-• Paid plans start around $12/month per user
+• Paid plans start around $12 per month per user

 • Includes payments, reminders, and basic integrations